The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Weiszfeld's Algorithm

-Weiszfeld introduce the following algorithm: choose a starting point $x_0\in \R^n$ and define
+Weiszfeld introduced the following algorithm: choose a starting point $x_0\in\R^n$ and define

-He also claimed that if $x_0\notin \{a_1, a_2, \ldots, a_m\}$, where $a_i$ for $i=1,\ldots,m$ are not collinear, then $(x_k)$ converges to the unique optimal solution of the problem.
-A correct statement and the proof of the convergence were given by Kuhn in 1972.
+He also claimed that if $x_0\notin\{a_1,a_2,\ldots,a_m\}$ where $a_i$ for $i=1,\ldots,m$ are not collinear, then $\{x_k\}$ converges to the unique optimal solution of the problem.
+A correct statement and the proof of the convergence were given by Kuhn in \cite{k}.
+The next proposition guarantees that the cost function value in \eqref{ft} decreases after each iteration of the Weiszfeld algorithm.